Region:

 - Many campsites are close to the beach.

-- Interpretive panels at the day-use area/boat launch describe the importance of wetlands in the region.
+- Interpretive panels at the day-use, boat launch area describe the importance of wetlands in the region.

 - Yukon’s first trading post was near here from 1842 to 1851.
 Robert Campbell built it for the Hudson’s Bay Company.

 - The gate will remain open after service to this campground has ended.
-Register your stay (payment not required).
+Register your stay (you do not need to pay).
 Bring your own wood and toilet paper and pack out your garbage.

 Campground peak times: